Visualizing Deep Neural Networks with Topographic Activation Maps: Exemplary Applications

-To investigate training data annotation errors, we train a model using an erroneous MNIST data set.
-The resulting topographic maps of correctly and wrongly classified groups using the original MNIST data set are shown in \autoref{fig:annerrors} (bottom).
-Like in the previous example, we visually compare the topographic maps to identify potential errors in the training data.
-However, the criteria are different from the ones for the test data.
-Annotation errors in the training data lead to a high similarity of topographic maps for wrongly and correctly classified examples of the same group.
-This means that the model detects similar patterns in both groups but still categorizes the examples differently, which indicates an error in the classification decision that is based on the training data annotations.
-In addition, there is typically no other topographic map that is highly similar to the potential error candidate.
+\paragraph{Annotation Errors in the Training Data} To investigate training data annotation errors, we use a model trained on an erroneous MNIST data set.
+The resulting topographic maps using the original MNIST data set are shown in \autoref{fig:annerrors} (bottom).
+Annotation errors in the training data lead to highly similar activations for wrongly and correctly classified examples of the same group.
 We observe this pattern for class ``0'' (purple highlight), which again matches our injected annotation error of changing 90\% of the ``0'' labels.
-However, using the binary split into correctly and wrongly classified examples does not show which class the training examples are mislabeled as.
-To identify the class of the wrong annotations, we can extend the analysis by creating a confusion matrix-like topographic maps visualization.
-There, we can find that the topographic map at the ``0''-classified-as-``1'' position is highly similar to the correctly classified ``0'' examples (see Appendix \autoref{fig:confusion_matrix}).

-Observing similar topographic maps of the correctly and wrongly classified examples of the same class can also give insight in realistic models.
-Commonly, this pattern occurs if the model cannot discriminate between two or more classes properly.
-In this case, there are multiple classes that share similar topographic maps in the correctly and wrongly classified groups.
-One example can be found in the classes ``sneaker'' and ``ankle boot'' of \autoref{fig:annerrors} (top).
-There are no changes in the annotations of these two classes but the topographic maps of the corresponding groups look similar.
-This indicates that the classes are too similar to each other for the model to discriminate between them.
-Improvements of the model can be achieved by merging the classes that are similar to each other or by increasing the model capacity to strengthen its ability to distinguish between the similar classes.
+This pattern also occurs if the model cannot discriminate between two or more classes properly, for example, in the classes ``sneaker'' and ``ankle boot'' of \autoref{fig:annerrors} (top).

-\subsection{Visualization of bias in representations}
+\subsection{Visualization of Bias in Representations}